 We use forms to build the Tasks, Care Guides, and Reports that take health workers through care protocols and provide decision support for their interactions with patients.
 In this context, a form is any document with questions and blank spaces or selectable options for answers.
 Forms can be found in many parts of your app including the Tasks, People, and Reports tabs

-While both Tasks and Reports are build with forms, there are key differences.
+While both Tasks and Reports are built with forms, there are key differences.
 Tasks are blank forms that need to be completed, while Reports are forms that have already been submitted.
 When a Task is completed and submitted, it automatically becomes a Report.
 Note: The icons and titles that we choose for Tasks remain the same when they become Reports.

 Anatomy of a Task